sourcehut-mirrors/chawan/doc/hacking.md

   for i, obj in objs.mpairs: # doesn't copy. obj is of type "var SomeObj".
     obj.i = i
 ```

-#### Generic parameters for JS values

-Monoucha (our QuickJS wrapper) supports these, but they bloat code size
-and compile times.

-Similarly, `varargs[string]` works, but is less efficient than
-`varargs[JSValue]`.
-(The former is first converted into a seq, while the
-latter is just a slice.)

-Use `?ctx.fromJS(val, res)` on JSValues manually instead.

 ### Fixing cyclic imports